Stuart Davis (musician): Television career

 In 2006 Davis created a 12-episode web series for the website Integral Naked called The Stuart Davis Show.
 It features Stuart and two "clones" that represent competing and divergent voices of his personality.
 The show deals with subjects such as open marriage, Death Day, The Secret, and the tragedy at Virginia Tech.

 After completing a year of The Stuart Davis Show, Davis began developing a new venture called Sex, God, Rock 'n Roll.
 While his first series was a loosely designed and spiritually influenced topical sitcom, the new show followed a more conventionally formatted late-night talk show with an opening monologue, news segment, and interview, with occasional pre-recorded parody commercials.
 It was picked up by Mark Cuban's network HDNet for the 2009 television season and ran for 6 episodes.
 The televised version omitted the interview segments, but these were included as extras on the season's home video release.

-For season 2, Davis redesigned the show into five segments including the Sexy Word (with Mariann Gavelo [Casa de mi Padre]), news (with co-host Kandyse McClure of Battlestar Galactica), musical studio performance, Rocktails (McClure), and closing monologue.
-One of the high points of season 2 was a sit-down interview with Kermit The Frog.
+For season 2, Davis redesigned the show into five segments including the Sexy Word (with Mariann Gavelo of Casa de mi padre), news (with co-host Kandyse McClure of Battlestar Galactica), musical studio performance, Rocktails (McClure), and closing monologue.
+One of the high points of season 2 was a sit-down interview with Kermit the Frog.
 Among other topics the two discussed Kermit's new movie (The Muppets), sex life, and spiritual practice.
 Season 2 ran for 6 episodes in the winter of 2012 on HDNet.